By Elizabeth Darling, Commissioner Administration on Children, Youth and Families at HHS

 The Administration on Children, Youth and Families is comprised of two bureaus.
 The Children’s Bureau focuses on improving the lives of children and families through programs that reduce child abuse and neglect, increase the number of adoptions, and strengthen foster care.
 The Family and Youth Services Bureau supports organizations that work to reduce the risk of youth homelessness, adolescent pregnancy and domestic violence.
 Success in any one of these areas is dependent upon relationships - between parents and their children, kids and their peers, kids and other caring adults in their world.

-Did you know that when we offer proactive and preventive solutions to bullying, we may also be preventing suicide?
+Did you know that when we offer proactive and preventive solutions to bullying Visit disclaimer page (PDF), we may also be preventing suicide?
 Data shows that kids who are bullied can experience negative physical and mental health issues including depression, anxiety, increased feelings of sadness and loneliness, changes in sleep and eating patterns, and loss of interest in activities they used to enjoy.
 Imagine feeling any one of these, such as loneliness, throughout your childhood and even into adulthood.
 A veil of loneliness now clouds your perception of people, situations and circumstances and impacts your decisions around academic, relational and social choices, threatening to derail the hopes and dreams you once had.

 The good news is that prevention is possible.
 Healthy relationships with caring adults and mentors can play a pivotal role in teaching children and youth to recognize inappropriate bullying behavior and empower them to reach out for support.
 Proactively equipping children and youth with a developed sense of self-awareness helps them recognize when and how to seek help before it’s too late - which is especially important when it comes to suicide.
 Just like learning the ABC’s and 123’s, programs and practices that shape character, build leadership, teach communication skills, and emphasize well-being can strengthen a young person’s ability to address bullying in a proactive manner.
 Like reading, writing and arithmetic, once instilled, these pillars of success provide kids with a head start to living a healthy, productive and successful life.